gospeldesk/www.gospeldesk.org/_posts/2024-02-15-welcome-to-gospel-desk.md

-for decades as an Anglican, it has been wonderful these past few years to begin to _inhabit_ the Gospel in the Church, to explore the foothills of the “butter mountain,” to acquire in small and growing measure the mind of the Fathers through study and struggle in the desert of my heart.
+for decades as an Anglican, it has been wonderful these past few years to begin to _inhabit_ the Gospel in the Church, to explore the foothills of the “butter mountain,” to acquire in small and growing measure the mind of the Fathers through study, sacraments, and struggle in the desert of my heart.
 God willing, with the blessing of my bishop and the guidance of my priest and my godmother, I am ready to engage a wider audience.

 ### Themes